KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 we saw a shift to learning based algorithms that use Self-Monitoring, Analysis and Reporting Technology (S.M.A.R.T) attributes to make predictions.
 These attributes are different hard drive reliability indicators of an imminent failure.
-In recent times, people have applied insights and learnings obtained from analysing hard drives of one vendor to other vendor using tranfer learning techniques[2].
+In recent times, people have applied insights and learnings obtained from analysing hard drives of one vendor to other vendor using transfer learning techniques[2].
 These models either used drives from specific vendors to achieve high F score[2] or used a subset of data and selected attributes[3].
 In this project, we have explored unsupervised and supervised learning techniques to predict and analyze hard drive crashes.
 The objective of using both supervised and unsupervised algorithms is to make a comparison between them.